jeffwarnica/rhc-miq-quickstart/TESTING_NOTES-RHPDS.md

 # Provision some things!

 Assuming neither of us screwed up writing or following the above, the SC items "Generic VM From Env and OS" and "Generic VM From Template" should work.
 Or produce nice log messages telling you in English what messed up.

 ## Things to note, play with, and test

+### Template matching

 ### settings:
 * list_template_guid_match_tags: see comment there